THIS REVIEW CONTAIN SPOILER!! WARNING AHEAD!!!

 Art and Animation: 9/10

-The Art is gorgeous in many aspect The colouring is very good while the Animation is Fluid , some of the episode also looks like a movie quality, Bushiroad really pour a lot of money in this one. i give it 9
+The Art is gorgeous in many aspect The colouring is very good while the Animation is nice, some episode has a really good detail. i give it 9

 As always Vanguard Soundtrack is Great, the OP and ED is fitting While the OST is the same as vanguard G , but overall Great. i give it 9